Munich: Capital of reunited Bavaria

 The Catholic League was founded in Munich in 1609.
-In 1623, during the Thirty Years' War (1618–1648), Munich became an electoral residence when Duke Maximilian I was invested with the electoral dignity, but in 1632 the city was occupied by King Gustavus Adolphus of Sweden.

-In 1634 Swedish and Spanish troops advanced on Munich.
+In 1623, during the Thirty Years' War (1618–1648), Munich became an electoral residence when Duke Maximilian I was invested with the electoral dignity of the Holy Roman Empire, but in 1632 the city was occupied by King Gustavus Adolphus of Sweden.
+In 1634, Swedish and Spanish troops advanced on Munich.
 Maximilian I published a plague ordinance to halt an epidemic escalation.
 The bubonic plague nevertheless ravaged Munich and the surrounding countryside in 1634 and 1635.
-During the Thirty Years' War (1618–1648) troops again converged on Munich in 1647 and precautions were taken, so as to avoid another epidemic.
+Troops again converged on Munich in 1647 and precautions were taken, so as to avoid another epidemic.
+The city remained physically untouched during the war.

-Under the regency of the Bavarian electors, Munich was an important centre of Baroque life, but also had to suffer under Habsburg occupations in 1704 and 1742.
-When Elector Maximilian III Joseph died in 1745, the succession empowered the Palatinate branch within the House of Wittelsbach.

-In 1777 Bavarian lands were inherited by Karl Theodor.
-The new duke was disliked by the citizens of Munich for his supposedly enlightened ideas.
-In 1785 Karl Theodor invited Count Rumford Benjamin Thompson to take up residency in Munich and implement stringent social reforms.
-The poor were forced to live in newly built workhouses.
-The Bavarian army was restructured, with common soldiers receiving better food and reassurances that they would be treated humanely by officers.
-Munich was the largest German city to lose fortification in the 1790s.
-In 1791 Karl Theodor and Count Rumford started to demolish Munich's fortifications.
-After 1793 Munich's citizens, including house servants, carpenters, butchers, merchants, and court officials, seized the opportunity, building new houses, stalls, and sheds outside the city walls.